helenebrulin/data_modeling_rest_API_nodejs/README.md

     "images": "848016608498FE15C6050001000006020007002E000005E84501960844CFF,15C6050001000006020008002E000405E84,E15C6050001000006350800020000002E00010000"
 }
 ```
+- GET http://localhost:3000/products : get all products
-- GET http://localhost:3000/product/:id : get product by ID
+- GET http://localhost:3000/products/:id : get product by ID
-- PUT http://localhost:3000/product/:id : update product (without images).
+- PUT http://localhost:3000/products/:id : update product (without images).
 All fields are optional and will not be replaced by empty strings if not specified.
 ```json
 {
     "currency": "dollar",